artegoser/artegoser/README.md

 # 💫 About Me

-🌱 I’m currently learning Svelte, NestJs, Data Structures & Algorithms<br>👨‍💻 All of my projects are available at artegoser.ru (will be, soon)<br>📝 I write articles on blog.artegoser.ru
+🌱 I’m currently learning Svelte, Data Structures & Algorithms<br>👨‍💻 All of my projects are available at artegoser.ru (will be, soon)<br>📝 I write articles on blog.artegoser.ru

 # 💻 Tech Stack